renesas-rz/rzv_ai_sdk/Q01_footfall_counter/readme.md

 5. To terninate the application, switch the application window to the terminal by using `Super(windows key)+Tab` and press ENTER key on the terminal of the board.

+> Note: Since RZ/V2N is a brother chip of RZ/V2H, the same execution environment is used, which causes inconsistency in display contents,
+i.e., RZ/V2N application log contains "RZ/V2H".
+This will be solved in the future version.

 ## Application: Configuration
 ### AI Model
 #### RZ/V2L EVK